Cutting a tree with Subgraph Complementation is hard, except for some small trees: Polynomial-time algorithm

 \begin{proposition}[\cite{DBLP:journals/ipl/Olariu88}] A graph $G$ is a paw-free if and only if each component of $G$ is either triangle-free or complete multipartite. \end{proposition}

-A graph is complete multipartite if and only if it does not contain any $K_2+K_1$.
+A graph is complete multipartite if and only if it does not contain any $K_2+K_1$ as an induced subgraph.
 It is known that \SCTF{K_3} and \SCTF{K_2+K_1} can be solved in polynomial-time.
 The former is proved in \cite{DBLP:journals/algorithmica/FominGST20} and the latter is implied by another result from \cite{DBLP:journals/algorithmica/FominGST20} that Subgraph Complementation problems admit polynomial-time algorithms if the target graph class is expressible in MSO\textsubscript{1} and has bounded clique-width.

 \begin{proposition}[\cite{DBLP:journals/algorithmica/FominGST20}] \SCTF{K_3} and \SCTF{K_2+K_1} are solvable in polynomial-time. \end{proposition}